Completing the National Volunteer Standards to achieve the National Volunteer Certificate

-It is anticipated that you should be able to meet all of the 6 mandatory standards within a reasonable time frame, which will be dictated by the organisation you are a volunteer in.
+It is anticipated that you should be able to meet all of the 6 core mandatory standards within a reasonable time frame, which will be dictated by the organisation you are a volunteer in.
 This timeframe will depend upon how often you volunteer and how much time you are able to spend on doing some of the work in your own time.

 Each standard has a knowledge and understanding section and a performance section (the volunteer is able to) which tells you what you will be able to do as a volunteer when you have the required knowledge and understanding.
-Each module has a number and a title.
+Each session has a number and a title.

 Evidence is what you need to show your manager or supervisor how you have met each of the standards.
 You can complete the standards in any order, but you will need to complete all of them.